juliannehiew/Homework-unit-1/README.md

 In terms of goal setting, Stash and Betterment achieve relatively high score, but Betterment was among the best of the best (Investopedia).

-Another Betterment's competitor in the high-growth FinTech companies is Robinhood.
-Both FinTech companies are designed for investors who are drawn into developing valuable investing experience.
+Consider comparing with Robinhood which is similar to Betterment in the context of developing valuable investing experience for investors in this domain.
 However, their differences have outweighed their similarities in this domain.
 Betterment is a robo-adviser and goal-oriented, offering low risk investment strategy that creates a safe space for customers to make decisions about their money and manage their wealth with a retirement plan.
 Betterment’s customers would set goals and utilize the machine to manage their investment over a period of years, which make personal finances as easy as possible without the requirements of extensive hours of research.
 On contrary, Robinhood is a highly streamlined trading platform which may channel active users into high-volume and high-risk trading positions, particularly investment is dealt at great speed , providing basic trading instructions such as stop-loss and limit orders, offers neither automation no advising can be difficult for inexperienced investors to learn how to invest wisely or well.

 According to Betterment, its company remains the largest digital investment advisor with $32 billion in assets under management and nearly 700,000 clients in September 2021 (Betterment).